mk-fg/fgtk/README.rst

 Self-contained python-3 script, using libpam via ctypes.

+``machinectl shell myuser@ some-command`` seem to do very similar if not same exact thing, so maybe a good idea to use that instead, if possible.
+Didn't think it'd work for root container like that at the time of writing this script.

 Warning: this script is no replacement for su/sudo wrt uid/gid-switching, and doesn't implement all the checks and sanitization these tools do, so only intended to be run from static, clean or trusted environment (e.g. started by